 Option Description Backup Method Under Backup Method, select the applicable option: Standard: To perform native file system backups, select the option.
 On Linux- and UNIX-based systems, you can only use the Standard Backup method.
-Volume Shadow Copy Service (VSS): To perform VSS-based backups, select this option.
+Snapshot-Based: To perform snapshot-based backups, select this option.
 This backup method is only available on Windows-based systems.
 The plug-in uses a VSS provider to create snapshots, and uses these copies to perform backups to disk- or tape-based storage devices.
-You can also use the VSS backup method to create persistent snapshots on supported disk arrays.
+You can also use the snapshot-based method to create persistent snapshots on supported disk arrays.
 For more information about backup methods, see About backup methods.
-Backup Type Under Backup Type, select the Full option.
+Backup Type Under Backup Type , select the Full option.
 For more information about backup types, see About backup types.